SanjayCodes04/dragon_game/README.md

 # dragon_game
-This a simple dragon game built using python
+This a simple dragon game built using python.
+It uses Pygame Zero library.